 The outdoor environment is an integral part of the Foundation Stage curriculum; it is planned for, used and thoroughly enjoyed on a daily basis.
 The children are entitled to 50% of their learning to be in the outdoors.

-Staff in Foundation Stage 2 carry out observations on iPads using an app called '2Build A Profile'.
+Staff in Foundation Stage 2 carry out observations on iPads using Seesaw.
 This allows us to carefully track children's abilities and interests in order to ensure that our provision is appropriately challenging and engaging.
-Children's profiles are shared regularly with parents/carers via email.
-Parents/carers are encouraged to contribute to these profiles.
+Children's achievements are shared regularly with parents/carers via email.
+Parents/carers are encouraged to contribute to these achievements.